Frequently Asked Questions

 How is the BIPOC-only online class different from the regular class?

 This training provides a safe space for BIPOC participants and centering BIPOC perspectives.
 The foundations of the training and most of the content are the same as the regular Level 1 training.
 This training includes additional content to support a deeper look at BIPOC relationships to land and healing.
-It is offered at an equity price that is listed on the registration page.
+We do offer an Equity and Support payment tier to take into account positionality and need.

 Is the training facilitated by a BIPOC instructor?